 The Elements Of A Project Plan

 Any project management plan must and will (if created correctly) contain all the essential elements and secondary plans that go into the project management process.
-To see exactly what each step should include during project planning, check out our template below.
+Check out our template below to see exactly what each step should include during project planning.

 Note: The elements below are the basic ones all project plans should include.
 In addition, you can focus on other aspects, depending on your company, team, client, and project.

-This first part should include a brief description of the project, its purpose, and any objectives, needs, and goals that you’ll use to measure the project’s success.
-You can also include a list of deliverables as part of the introduction to clearly state what the objectives of the project are.
+This first part should briefly describe the project, its purpose, and any objectives, needs, and goals you’ll use to measure its success.
+You can also include a list of deliverables as part of the introduction to state the project’s objectives.

-Use the project charter you’ve created before to find and summarize the information you can include in the project plan as well.
+Use the project charter you’ve created to find and summarize the information you can include in the project plan.

 Note: You can also include the list of stakeholders in the project plan.
 However, the 5th edition of the PMI® PMBOK Guide and Standards has introduced the Stakeholder Management Plan, which can be added as a separate section to the project’s plan.

 3. Integration Management Plan

 The Integration Management Plan includes the detailed processes of managing a project until its completion: team roles and responsibilities, company organization and hierarchies, and other internal or external influencers.